The Chart for Invesco Mortgage Capital Inc. (IVR) Is Flashing Mixed Signals

-Invesco Mortgage Capital Inc. (NYSE:IVR) went down by -1.26% from its latest closing price compared to the recent 1-year high of $4.60.
-The company’s stock price has collected -2.19% of loss in the last five trading sessions.
+Invesco Mortgage Capital Inc. (NYSE:IVR) went up by 1.91% from its latest closing price compared to the recent 1-year high of $4.60.
+The company’s stock price has collected 0.95% of gains in the last five trading sessions.
 Press Release reported on 10/18/21 that Invesco Mortgage Capital Inc. To Announce Third Quarter 2021 Results

 Is It Worth Investing in Invesco Mortgage Capital Inc. (NYSE :IVR) Right Now?